MicrosoftDocs/well-architected/well-architected/security/overview.md

 ## Identity management

 Consider using Azure Active Directory (Azure AD) to authenticate and authorize users.
 Azure AD is a fully managed identity and access management service.
 You can use it to create domains that exist purely on Azure, or integrate with your on-premises Active Directory identities.

+Azure AD also integrates with:

+- Office365
+- Dynamics CRM Online
+- Many third-party SaaS applications

-Azure AD also integrates with Office365, Dynamics CRM Online, and many third-party SaaS applications.
-For consumer-facing applications, Azure Active Directory B2C lets users authenticate with their existing social accounts such as Facebook, Google, or LinkedIn, or create a new user account that is managed by Azure AD.
+For consumer-facing applications, Azure Active Directory B2C lets users authenticate with their existing social accounts, such as:

+- Facebook
+- Google
+- LinkedIn

+Users can also create a new user account managed by Azure AD.

 If you want to integrate an on-premises Active Directory environment with an Azure network, several approaches are possible, depending on your requirements.
-For more information, see our [Identity Management][identity-ref-arch] reference architectures.
+For more information, reference [Identity Management][identity-ref-arch] reference architectures.

 ## Protect your infrastructure

 Control access to the Azure resources that you deploy.
 Every Azure subscription has a [trust relationship][ad-subscriptions] with an Azure AD tenant.

 Use [Azure role-based access control (Azure RBAC)][rbac] to grant users within your organization the correct permissions to Azure resources.
 Grant access by assigning Azure roles to users or groups at a certain scope.
-The scope can be a subscription, a resource group, or a single resource.
+The scope can be a:

+- Subscription
+- Resource group
+- Single resource

 [Audit][resource-manager-auditing] all changes to infrastructure.

 ## Application security

 In general, the security best practices for application development still apply in the cloud.
-These include things like using SSL/TLS everywhere, protecting against CSRF and XSS attacks, preventing SQL injection attacks, and so on.
+Best practices include:

+- Use `SSL/TLS` everywhere
+- Protect against `CSRF` and `XSS` attacks
+- Prevent SQL injection attacks

 Cloud applications often use managed services that have access keys.
 Never check these keys into source control.
 Consider storing application secrets in [Azure Key Vault](/azure/key-vault/general/overview).